 After the sense of smell, a dog’s ability to hear is the next most important of its special senses.
-Dogs’ ears have evolved to enhance & sharpen an acute sense of hearing giving them the ability to hear sounds at much higher & lower frequencies than humans.
+Dogs’ ears have evolved to enhance & sharpen an acute sense of hearing, allowing them to hear sounds at much higher & lower frequencies than humans.

-Infections occur commonly in ears.
-The ear canal becomes inflamed and the delicate lining becomes thickened and produces more wax.
-The normal cleaning mechanism breaks down and wax and inflammatory exudate accumulate in the canal and eventually fill it up.
+Infections occur commonly in the ears.
+The ear canal becomes inflamed, thickening the delicate lining and producing more wax.
+The normal cleaning mechanism breaks down, and wax and inflammatory exudate accumulate in the canal and eventually fill it up.
 Bacteria and yeast organisms thrive in this environment and cause more inflammation.
-At this stage the ear is usually painful and the dog will be shaking its head.
-Exudate is often visible at the opening of the canal and the ear will be smelly.
+The ear is usually painful at this stage, and the dog will be shaking its head.
+Exudate is often visible at the opening of the canal, and the ear will be smelly.

 This process will continue to worsen unless treated.
 Infected ears do not get better by themselves.
-The end result after weeks and months is a narrow canal with thickened and folded skin, a ruptured ear drum and often a middle ear infection.
+After weeks and months, the result is a narrow canal with thickened and folded skin, a ruptured ear drum and often a middle ear infection.
 Surgery is usually the only solution for these ears.

-Grass seeds are frequent causes of ear problems in spring and summer.
+Grass seeds are a frequent cause of ear problems in spring and summer.
 These are usually easily seen during a checkup and then removed with the patient sedated.
 Grass seeds will cause infection and migrate into the inner ear if not removed.

-Ear Mites will cause ear infection.
+Ear Mites will cause ear infections.
 They can be seen moving in the ear when viewed with an otoscope.
 They are quite contagious and will spread easily between dogs and also will infect cats.
-Fortunately they are easily treated.
+Fortunately, they are easily treated.

 Bacteria and yeasts are the most common agents involved in infection.
 They are usually secondary causes and follow a primary irritation.
 These organisms cause inflammation and ulceration of the ear canal resulting in wax and exudate buildup.
 They require specific drugs given over time to eliminate them from the ear canal.

 A sample of the exudate (debris/dirt) is examined under the microscope.
 Different types of bacteria, yeasts and mites can be identified this way.
-Sometimes with serious infections the sample is sent to the laboratory for testing to see which antibiotics will be most effective.
+Sometimes, with serious infections, the sample is sent to the laboratory for testing to determine the most effective antibiotics.

 Inflamed or infected ears are very painful.

 Effective treatment requires that all of the exudate be removed from the canal and that the ear drum be examined.
 Many antibiotics will not work if there is exudate present, and some can be harmful if the ear drum has been ruptured by the infection.
-Cleaning requires careful and gentle flushing of the ear canal and may be quite time consuming.
+Cleaning requires careful and gentle ear canal flushing and may be quite time-consuming.
 The normal ear canal is very sensitive to touch.
 Inflamed or infected ears are very painful.

-An anaesthetic is required as any head movement during this procedure may result in long term and even permanent damage to the ear drum.
-The anaesthesia is required to prevent pain and movement and a follow up check will be required after treatment of an ear infection.
+An anaesthetic is required as any head movement during this procedure may result in long-term and even permanent damage to the eardrum.
+Anaesthesia is required to prevent pain and movement, and a follow-up check will be required after treatment of an ear infection.